-1this bridge is the moderniztaion of the country which is 1862 meter long and the second longest bridge of our country.
-Megyeri bridge was submitted in 2008 and it has its own biking and hiking part on the two sides of the bridge.
-The construction was only 2,5 years which is counts as little as big it is.
+This bridge is a modernisation of the country which is 1862 meter long and the second longest bridge of Hungary.
+Megyeri bridge was submitted in 2008 and it has its' own biking and hiking paths on the two sides.
+The construction was only 2,5 years long which seems as little as big the bridge is.

-This is Budapest’s longest bridge which connects the III. and the XIII. districts.
-This is busiest bridge from all as it has been crossed by 150.000 cars daily.
-Halfway of the bridge we can go down to the Margaret-Island to walk around a little.
+This is Budapest’s longest bridge that connects the III. and the XIII. districts.
+This is the busiest one from all as it is being crossed by 150.000 cars daily.
+Halfway over the bridge you can go down to the Margaret-Island to walk around a little.

-This is the capital’s monument and the first permanent bridge built between 1839-1849.
-Unfortunately because of the World War this bridge was also destroyes that much, it had to be rebuilt on its 100 year anniversary.
+This is one of the the capital’s main monuments and the first permanent bridge which was built between 1839-1849.
+Unfortunately because of the World War this bridge was also destroyed to such extent it had to be rebuilt on its 100 year anniversary.
 On Buda side the bridge ends by the Clark Adam’s square where the tunnel is standing.
-You can reach the top of the tunnel easily and see the panoramic view of the Pest side, the busy Danube and at night the breathtaking sunshine.
+You can reach the top of the tunnel easily and see the panoramic view of the Pest side, the busy Danube and at night or in its' breathtaking sunshine.